mmaderic/DbConnectionProvider/README.md

 DbConnectionProvider
 =====================

-Provides abstracted database connection or transaction objects, which can easily be shared and injected in asp.net core applications.
+Provides abstracted database connection or transaction objects, which can easily be shared, managed and injected in asp.net core applications.

 ### Installing DbConnectionProvider